 Her text was updating me on a neighborhood we worked in and around: Exarcheia.
 Based in central Athens, it is well-known as Europe’s largest anarchist community.
-As a result, it has become one of the most vilified neighbourhoods in the West.
+As a result, it has become one of the most vilified neighborhoods in the West.
 In tandem with its anarchic tendencies, Exarcheia holds more refugees in a few city blocks than will be accepted over the next year into the entire United States. (https://immigrationforum.org/article/fact-sheet-u-s-refugee-resettlement/)

 This coinciding of populations is no coincidence – but was encouraged by the rise of the Greek far right movement.
 Exarcheia’s appeal to asylum seekers and NGOs alike is not political radicalism, but safety.

 The neighborhood famously functions as almost an internal state – its borders drawn with carefully placed riot police.
 While these police may be intended to keep the radical left and refugee populations in, they have also kept the growing Greek far-right movement out.
 Partnered with the internal network of anarchist squats and official NGOs dedicated to protecting the rights of asylum seekers – Exarcheia has acted as a fortress for thousands displaced people that have made their way through Athens.